Takeaways from the verdict in Sean ‘Diddy’ Combs’ federal sex trafficking trial

 By Dakin Andone, Lauren del Valle, Nicki Brown, CNN

-(CNN) — The jury in the federal sex trafficking trial of Sean “Diddy” Combs returned its verdict on Wednesday, clearing the hip-hop mogul of the most serious charges, though he was convicted on two lesser charges of transportation to engage in prostitution.
+(CNN) — Sean “Diddy” Combs was denied bail on Wednesday after the jury in his federal sex trafficking trial returned its verdict, convicting him on two lesser charges of transportation to engage in prostitution but clearing the hip-hop mogul of the most serious charges.

 The verdict is, to some extent, a win for Combs, who will avoid the worst case scenario: If he had been convicted of the more serious charges of racketeering conspiracy or sex trafficking, Combs could have faced up to life in prison.
-Instead, he faces a maximum sentence of 20 years – though it’s unlikely he’ll serve a sentence that long, and he could even be sentenced to the time he’s served since his arrest in September 2024.
+Instead, he faces a maximum sentence of 20 years – though could serve a shorter sentence.

 “It’s a bit of a paradox, because here we have Sean Combs, who has just been convicted of two federal felonies,” said CNN Senior Legal Analyst Elie Honig.
 “And for all practical purposes, he has won.
 He has defeated the Southern District of New York.”